Tasks you can do with the SDK:

-You can either download an already compiled SDK, or compile it from LEDE sources.
-Compilation from source will be talked about more diffusely in the appropriate article.
+You can either download a precompiled SDK, or compile it yourself from sources.
+Compilation from source is done by simply enabling the menuconfig option

 The precompiled SDK is found in the same download folder where you find the firmware images for your device.

-Select Global Build Settings and press enter, in the submenu deselect/exclude the following options:
+Global Build Settings and in the submenu, deselect/exclude the following options:

 Save the configuration and exit the menu.

-After the compilation is finished, the generated .ipk files are placed in the bin/packages directory inside the directory you extracted the SDK into.
+After the compilation is finished, the generated .ipk files are placed in the bin/packages and bin/targets directories inside the directory you extracted the SDK into.